Golub, Leon, b. 1922 d. 2004

 Collection Summary: The papers of painter, political activist, and educator Leon Golub are dated 1930s-2009, and measure 16.1 linear feet.
-His career as a painter and educator and, to a far lesser extent, his personal interests and activities are documented by correspondence, interviews, writings, subject files, printed material, and audio recordings.
+His career as a painter and educator and, to a far lesser extent, his personal interests and activities are documented by correspondence, interviews, writings, subject files, printed material, video recordings, and audio recordings.
 Also included are biographical materials, personal business records, and photographs of Leon Golub and his art work.
 Posthumously dated items are mostly condolence letters, obituaries, printed material, and inventories of his work.

 Biographical/Historical Note: Leon Golub (1922-2004) was a painter and instructor in New York, N.Y.
 Golub was married to painter and collage artist, Nancy Spero.